Pragyanshu-rai/CMS/README.md

     'cms-wa.herokuapp.com',
  ]
 ```
-Then you will have to create a few environment variables for mail and sms modules in the cmsUtils directory, for PostgreSQL database
+Then you will have to create a few environment variables for mail and sms modules in the cmsUtils directory, for the PostgreSQL database
 connection and settings.py file.

-After everything is done run any one of the following commands from the same location
+After everything is done, run any one of the following commands from the same location

 ```python
     python3 manage.py runserver 0.0.0.0:8000